 You’re probably looking forward to summer break.
-Have you thought about the reading you’ll want to do while you’re away?
+Have you thought about the reading you’ll do while you’re away?

 A Cautionary Tale

 When students pack up and leave for summer, it’s likely that the library is the last thing on their minds.
 We understand.
 You’re busy boxing up your belongings, saying farewell to friends, and climbing aboard buses, planes and automobiles en route to places near and far.

 A few weeks later, when it’s time to read something for a summer job or a passion project, some students encounter a disappointing surprise.
 Nearly every link they click on for JSTOR, OverDrive, or [insert name of favorite library database here] asks them to pay or log in.
 Sadly, these login pages (also known as a “paywall”) bring the joyful browsing to an abrupt halt.
 But it doesn’t have to be that way!